manateeit/mit-psa/docs/workflow/workflow-system.md

 // Initialize the workflow runtime const runtime = getWorkflowRuntime();

-// Enqueue an event for asynchronous processing await runtime.enqueueEvent({
+// Option 1: Enqueue an event for a specific workflow execution await runtime.enqueueEvent({
   execution_id: 'wf-123',
   event_name: 'Approve',
   payload: { approvedBy: 'user-789' },
   user_id: 'user-789',
   tenant: 'acme'
+});

+// Option 2: Publish an event to the event bus to trigger attached workflows await submitWorkflowEventAction({
+  event_type: 'INVOICE_APPROVED',
+  payload: {
+    invoiceId: 'inv-123',
+    approvedBy: 'user-789'
+  }
 });

 // The event will be processed asynchronously by a worker